This specification describes the file related XProc steps. A machine-readable description of these steps may be found in steps.xpl.

 If path is relative, it is made absolute against the base URI of the element on which it is specified (p:with-option or p:directory-list in the case of a syntactic shortcut value).
 It is a dynamic error (err:XD0064) if the base URI is not both absolute and valid according to [RFC 3986].
 It is a dynamic error (err:XC0017) if the absolute path does not identify a directory.
 It is a dynamic error (err:XC0012) if the contents of the directory path are not available to the step due to access restrictions in the environment in which the pipeline is run.

-If present, the value of the include-filter or exclude-filter option must be a sequence of strings, each one representing a regular expressions as specified in [XPath and XQuery Functions and Operators 3.1], section 7.61 “Regular Expression Syntax”.
+If present, the value of the include-filter or exclude-filter option must be a sequence of strings, each one representing a regular expression as specified in [XPath and XQuery Functions and Operators 3.1], section 7.61 “Regular Expression Syntax”.
 It is a dynamic error (err:XC0147) if a specified value is not a valid XPath regular expression.

 The regular expressions will be matched against an item’s file system path relative to the top-level path that was given in the path option.
 If the item is a directory, a trailing slash will be appended.
 The matching is done unanchored: it is a match if the regular expression matches part of the relative item’s file system path.
 Informally: matching behaves like applying the XPath matches#2 function, like in matches($path, $regular-expression).